eetuaro1/README/README.md

 # 👋 Hi there, I'm Eetu Aro!

 ## 💫 About Me
 I’m a **third-year Business Information Technology student** specializing in **Fullstack Development**.
-I'm passionate about building smart, scalable, and visually engaging applications with a smile! 😊
+🌱 "Every line of code is a chance to learn something new — and that's what keeps me going!"

 ---